andrixb/nwjs_express_boilerplate/README.md

 ![Express example app](./img/express_example.png)

-And modify express app accordingly.
+And now you can modify the express app accordingly.

 ---